univac-os/calculator-behavior/addition.md

   Then I see the "added fraction number" as the result

-Scenario: Addition of postive and negative number
+Scenario: Addition of positive and negative number

   Given The calculator must be turn on